Reflecting on our Heritage

 In 1976—AWANA ministry began; 1990—Stephen Ministry was started; 1989—our first Homecoming; 1994—we moved to two different styles of Sunday morning services: 8:30 Worship (traditional) and 11:00 Celebration (contemporary); 1998—our Summer Children’s Ministry Program was initiated; 2000—was the birth of Disciple U (previously known as Sunday School); 1998—was our first annual Taste of the South—(today all the proceeds go for Covenant Pines scholarships so all kids can go to camp); May 2001—the HIP club began as a outreach to Junior High students in our neighborhood.
 Redeemer celebrated its 40th anniversary with a banquet on May 17, 2002, and music reunion on September 8, 2002.

 Recent years of growth at Redeemer have emphasized intentionally reaching out to our surrounding community, continuing to build relationships beyond the doors of the church building.
 Working with Second Harvest and nearby Revive Brooklyn Park Church, Redeemer Covenant Church provides volunteers to distribute free food to anyone who needs it.
-Over 500 families are served monthly.
+Over 350 families are served monthly.
 The annual Taste of Africa celebrates members and friends with a rich African heritage.
 This event includes colorful dress, a concert of praise music, and a full meal where ethnic foods can be sampled.
 In 2008 a partnership was formed with La Bendición (The Blessing) Covenant Church to share facilities plus many events, while providing a separate Sunday afternoon service for Spanish-speaking friends.
-The Hispanic Heritage Festival is an annual event in September sharing the customs, dress and food of our Latin American friends.
-Summer 2010 was the inaugural season for Kickin’ Kids Soccer camp which was enjoyed weekly by almost a hundred children coming to learn basic game skills while developing sportsmanship and character qualities.
-Parents of players were greeted by volunteers building connections with Redeemer’s programs for all ages.
-August of 2010 brought 525 people to our grassy soccer field for the 46th annual Corn Boil feast to kick off the fall season of church events.
+Summers 2010-2018 the Kickin’ Kids Soccer camp was enjoyed weekly by almost a hundred children coming to learn basic game skills while developing sportsmanship and character qualities; parents of players were greeted by volunteers building connections with Redeemer’s programs for all ages.
+August of 2010 brought 525 people to our grassy soccer field for the 46th annual Corn Boil feast to kick off the fall season of church events; this event continues annually.

 Grateful for Redeemer’s 50th Anniversary Celebration in April 2012, members enjoyed glimpses of our heritage through special events all year long.